Pandalam dynasty: Thevarappuras (prayer rooms)

 The prayer rooms or Thevarappuras of both Vadakkekottaram and Nalukettu palaces structured elegantly in wood are still in unblemished condition which keeps the idols of 28 gods and goddess for worshipping.
 The Pandiyan relation of Pandalam kingdom can easily be noticed from the presence of Minakshi amman idol.

 Srampical palace

 The palace is placed in the north of Valiyakoikkal temple.
 The Thiruvabharanam (sacred ornaments) of lord Ayyappa are kept here.
 Pilgrims have the opportunity to worship the ornaments and to view the holy palanquin at times of Mandala - Makaravilakku period.
 These ornaments are taken out on the morning of 28th Dhanu then moved to the temple and later to Sabarimala temple in a holy procession.

 Puthenkoikkal

 This building is situated near a pond.
 The pond was once meant for bathing purposes of ladies in the palace.
-The raja on his way to Sabarimala with the sacred ornaments used to halt at this palace to receive the Vibhuti and blessings of Valiya thamburatti (senior most female member).
+The raja on his way to Sabarimala with the sacred ornaments used to halt at this palace to receive the Vibhuti and blessings of Valiya thamburatti (most senior female member).